-- 3. Excerpt from "Civil Disobedience" by Henry David Thoreau (1846-1848) - 4.
-A Voice from TODAY - 2.
+- 4. A Voice from TODAY - 2.
 ANNOTATE each text carefully and completely.
 Annotation encourages and forces a close reading of the text.
 Your goal is to record ideas and impressions for later analysis.

 Complete the following steps as you annotate the texts: